sunzhon/Lilibot/README.md

 4) How to implement your controller

-Just edit the file of lilibot_controller_node.cpp you can find this file at controller/src/lilibot_controller/src/lilibot_controller_node.cpp
+Just edit the file of lilibot_controller_node.cpp you can find this file at controller/catkin_ws/src/lilibot_controller/src/lilibot_controller_node.cpp

+5) If you have any question about how to use this, please feel free to contact Tao Sun (email: suntao.hn@gmail.com, or write a issue)